RoyHirsch/endossl/README.md

 ```

 ## License
-Our work is licensed under MIT licensed, as found in the [LICENSE](LICENSE) file.
+Our work is licensed under BSD 3-Clause license, as found in the [LICENSE](LICENSE) file.